NCI900-Training-Organisation/intro-to-parallel-programming/python/README.md

 2. Which job queue are you planning to use?
 3. How many CPU cores are required for your task?
 4. How many GPUs do you need?
-5. What is the estimated runtime of your program?
+5. What is the estimated running time of your program?
-6. Which modules are necessary to execute the program?
+6. Which software modules are necessary to execute the program?
 7. What script or command will you use to run the program?

 ```